alexandrutomescu/SNV-PPILP/README.md

 Optional arguments:

-    -h, --help        show this help message and exit -ilp LPSOLVEPATH  path to the directory containing lp_solve (this argument is not needed if lp_solve is in the PATH variable) -f F              an SNV non detected by GATK in one sample gets weight = (the average quality score of that SNV over all samples) - (sqrt(100/F)) * (the standard deviation of that SNV over all samples) [default=50]
+    -h, --help        Show this help message and exit -ilp LPSOLVEPATH  Path to the directory containing lp_solve (this argument is not needed if lp_solve is in the PATH variable) -f F              An SNV non detected by GATK in one sample gets weight = (the average quality score of that SNV over all samples) - (sqrt(100/F)) * (the standard deviation of that SNV over all samples) [default=50]
+    -hc               Set this flag if the vcf file is the output of GATK's HaplotypeCaller

 ## Input and output